onaraighl/waveFlume/README.md

-Suite of data analysis codes for a small-scale project studying waves in a flume.
+Suite of data analysis codes for a teaching-and-learning project studying waves in a flume.